SwedbankPay/developer.swedbankpay.com/README.md

 ## License

-This website is available as open source under the terms of the [MIT License][license].
+The code within this repository is available as open source under the terms of the [Apache 2.0 License][license] and the [contributor's license agreement][cla].

 [bundler]: https://bundler.io/
 [ccov]: http://contributor-covenant.org